Skip to content

 Type: Single-use hydrogel packets · Count: 25 · Cabinet and food-service restock format

 The best burn gel packets for high-volume restocking are the Burn-Fix Hydrogel Burn Relief Gel Packets, 25-Pack.
-Commercial kitchens and busy maintenance shops consume burn supplies faster than any other first aid category, and at around $15 for 25 single-use packets — roughly 60 cents each — this is the restock economics winner of the entire Burn Care collection.
+Commercial kitchens and busy maintenance shops consume burn supplies faster than any other first aid category, and at around the listed price for 25 single-use packets — roughly 60 cents each — this is the restock economics winner of the entire Burn Care collection.
 Packets suit the small contact burns that make up most kitchen incidents: grab, tear, apply, done, with no dressing left to secure.
 Load a sleeve into each first aid cabinet and drop the rest in the restock bin alongside your first aid kit refills.
 For burns bigger than a packet, escalate to a dressing — that is why cabinets should carry both.

 → Read our full Burn-Fix Gel Packets 25-Pack review · Browse the First Aid Cabinets & Stations collection